-It is likely that either through incremental means or wholesale efforts, tax reform will be part of the 113th Congresss agenda.
+House and Senate leaders will continue to work developing legislation to overhaul the federal tax code this year.
 There are numerous implications for state and local governments in this debate, and the FLC will advocate strongly on behalf of our members and work with the entire state and local government community on these issues.

 - Changes to Municipal Securities.
-Similar to activities in 2013, Congress and the Administration will likely continue to present tax proposals that could diminish or eliminate the federal tax exemption on municipal bond interest.
+Similar to activities in 2014 and 2015, Congress and the Administration will likely continue to present tax proposals that could diminish or eliminate the federal tax exemption on municipal bond interest.
 Any of the options brought forward could have a negative effect on state and local governments and increase their bond issuance costs.
 GFOA will oppose any plans to cap the amount of municipal bond interest that taxpayers can exclude from their federal taxes and oppose any proposals to eliminate the federal tax exemption altogether.
-GFOA will work with our state and local government association partners to educate Congress and the Administration on both the importance of taxexempt bonds and how they serve as the primary finance vehicle to meet our countrys infrastructure needs.
+GFOA will work with our state and local government association partners to educate Congress and the Administration on both the importance of tax-exempt bonds and how they serve as the primary finance vehicle to meet our country’s infrastructure needs.

 - Deductibility of State and Local Taxes.
 GFOA will work to ensure that any proposals to limit or eliminate the federal deduction of state and local taxes are defeated.
 GFOA continues to support legislation that would permanently allow taxpayers to deduct state and local sales taxes on their federal tax return.